laurosilvacom/whales-tickets/client/README.md

-# Client
+# Client Ticketing System

-## Documentation
+## Overview

-This code is a part of a ticketing system built with React.
-It fetches tickets and users from an API, displays them, and allows for ticket creation, assignment, and completion.
-Here's a breakdown of the main parts:
+This project is a ticketing system built with React.
+It interacts with an API to fetch, display, create, assign, and complete tickets.

+## Components

+### App Component (`app.tsx`)

-1. App Component (app.tsx): This is the main component of the application.
-It fetches tickets and users from the API and maintains them in its state.
-It also handles the creation, assignment, and completion of tickets.
-It uses React Router to switch between the list of tickets and individual ticket details.
+The App component is the heart of the application.
+It fetches tickets and users from the API and manages them in its state.
+It also handles ticket creation, assignment, and completion.
+The component uses React Router to navigate between the ticket list and individual ticket details.

+### Tickets Component (`tickets/tickets.tsx`)

-2. Tickets Component (tickets/tickets.tsx): This component receives tickets and users as props and displays them in a table.
-It also receives completeTicket and assignTicket functions as props, which are used to complete and assign tickets respectively.
+The Tickets component displays tickets and users in a table format.
+It receives tickets, users, completeTicket, and assignTicket as props.
+The latter two are functions used to complete and assign tickets.

+### TicketDetails Component (`app.tsx`)

-3. TicketDetails Component (app.tsx): This is a child component of the App component.
-It displays the details of a single ticket and allows for the assignment and completion of the ticket.
+The TicketDetails component is a child of the App component.
+It displays the details of a single ticket and facilitates the assignment and completion of the ticket.

+## Features

+### Data Fetching

-4. Data Fetching (app.tsx): The App component fetches tickets and users from the API using the fetch function inside a useEffect hook.
+The App component fetches tickets and users from the API using the fetch function inside a useEffect hook.
 The fetched data is stored in the component's state using useState.

+### Ticket Creation

-5. Ticket Creation (app.tsx): The App component includes a form for creating new tickets.
-When the form is submitted, a POST request is sent to the API with the new ticket's description.
+The App component includes a form for creating new tickets.
+On form submission, a POST request is sent to the API with the new ticket's description.

+### Ticket Assignment

-6. Ticket Assignment (app.tsx): The TicketDetails component includes a dropdown for selecting a user to assign to the ticket.
+The TicketDetails component includes a dropdown for selecting a user to assign to the ticket.
 When a user is selected and the "Assign Ticket" button is clicked, a PUT request is sent to the API to assign the user to the ticket.

+### Ticket Completion

-7. Ticket Completion (app.tsx): The TicketDetails component includes a "Mark as Completed" button.
+The TicketDetails component includes a "Mark as Completed" button.
 When this button is clicked, a PUT request is sent to the API to mark the ticket as completed.

+### Feedback Messages

-8. Feedback Messages (app.tsx): The App component maintains a feedbackMessage in its state.
+The App component maintains a feedbackMessage in its state.
 This message is displayed to the user to provide feedback about actions such as ticket creation, assignment, and completion.

+### Ticket Filtering

-9. Ticket Filtering (app.tsx): The App component includes inputs for filtering tickets by ID and completion status.
+The App component includes inputs for filtering tickets by ID and completion status.
 The filtered tickets are passed to the Tickets component for display.

+### Routing

-10. Routing (app.tsx): The App component uses React Router to switch between the list of tickets ("/") and individual ticket details ("/:id").
+The App component uses React Router to switch between the list of tickets (`"/"`) and individual ticket details (`"/:id"`).
 The Tickets and TicketDetails components are rendered based on the current route.